UIElement Docs Version 0.12.0

 Create lightweight, self-contained Web Components with built-in reactivity.
 UIElement lets you define custom elements that manage state efficiently, update the DOM automatically, and enhance server-rendered pages without a framework.

-Anatomy of a UIElement Component
+Anatomy of Components

 UIElement builds on Web Components, extending HTMLElement to provide built-in state management and reactive updates.